afqueiruga/afqueiruga.github.io/_posts/2017-12-28-hessian-mnist.md

     0.9113

 Cool vizualization, huh?
-Similar accuracy, but we've suppressed all of that noise.
-We see that now all of the nodes have well defined values, even though we aren't able to generate the Hessian matrix because the neccessary aren't registered.
+We achieve a similar accuracy, but we've suppressed all of that artificially introduced noise.
+We see that now all of the nodes have well defined values.
+However, we aren't able to generate the Hessian matrix because the neccessary gradients of the gradient aren't registered for the convolutions, so we can't try out Newton's method.

 **In [None]:**